cjquines/cromulence/README.md

 // }
 ```

 The `Cromulence` class needs a wordlist.
-Without a wordlist, it'll try to read the default wordlist from the filesystem (if running on Node or similar), or fetch it from a CDN.
+The `loadWordlist` function will try to load the default wordlist: on Node, it will use Node APIs to open the file; on the browser, it will fetch the file from jsDelivr.

 ## Wordlists

-`data/wordlist` is the entries in the [solvertools](https://github.com/rspeer/solvertools) WORDS wordlist with no spaces and weighted frequency at least one million; TODO write explainer
+`data/wordlist` is the entries in the [solvertools](https://github.com/rspeer/solvertools) WORDS wordlist with no spaces and weighted frequency at least one million.
+TODO link explainer